AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/track-usr-dev-browser.md

 zendesk_id: 360016732911
 ---

-With Google Analytics you can [save referral source information](../data-analyst/analysis/google-track-user-acq.md) to understand where your most valuable users are coming from.
+With Google Analytics you can [save referral source information](../analysis/google-track-user-acq.md) to understand where your most valuable users are coming from.
 In this topic, you will learn about the platform (device, browser, etc.) your users are working on.
 With this, you will be able to understand how many users are actually logging in via mobile devices and how that affects the lifetime value of those users.

 ## Saving User Device and Browser Data

-Every time a request is made to your website, the user’s browser sends a User-Agent string with information about the platform making the request.
+Every time a request is made to your website, the user's browser sends a User-Agent string with information about the platform making the request.
 Here are some examples of the User-Agent string:

 1. Mozilla/5.0 (Macintosh; Intel Mac OS X 10\_8\_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/27.0.1453.116 Safari/537.36
 2. Mozilla/5.0 (Windows NT 6.1; WOW64; rv:17.0) Gecko/17.0 Firefox/17.0